rybak/atlassian-tweaks/README.md

 This style adds a border and a background to monospace text, making it easier to distinguish from surrounding text.

 This style supports both Confluence Server and Confluence Cloud.
+On Confluence Cloud, this style supports both light and dark themes.

 [![Screenshot of "Confluence: better monospace"](images/confluence-better-monospace.png)][gfork_confluence_better_monospace]